santigijon/Environmental-Sound-Classification-Using-Convolutional-Neural-Networks/README.md

 **A master thesis project by Santiago Álvarez-Buylla Puente, carried out at Chalmers University of Technology between January and June 2018, for the Sound and Vibration MSc.**

-In this repository the code developed during my master theis project ("Single and Multi-Label Environmental Sound Classification Using Convolutional Neural Networks") is presented.
-Several jupyter notebooks and python packages are available, as well as some audio files to make the jupyter notebook more interactive.

 ## Content of the repository